Kohler-Jobin meets Ehrhard: the sharp lower bound for the Gaussian principal frequency while the Gaussian torsional rigidity is fixed, via rearrangements: The Kohler-Jobin-style symmetrization in the Gauss space, and the proof of Theorem

 \end{corollary}

 This immediately implies

-\begin{corollary} For any convex set $K$, taking $K^{\dagger}$ to be the $\dagger$-rearrangement of $K$ with respect to the first Dirichlet eigenfunction of $L$, we have $\Lambda_{\gamma}(K)\geq \Lambda_{\gamma}(K^{\dagger})$. \end{corollary} \begin{proof} Use the Corollary \ref{reilly} with the function $u$ which minimizes the Rayleigh quotient (i.e. with the first Dirichlet eigenfunction of $L$), to see that
+\begin{corollary} For any domain $K$, taking $K^{\dagger}$ to be the $\dagger$-rearrangement of $K$ with respect to the first Dirichlet eigenfunction of $L$, we have $\Lambda_{\gamma}(K)\geq \Lambda_{\gamma}(K^{\dagger})$. \end{corollary} \begin{proof} We use the Corollary \ref{reilly} with the function $u$ which minimizes the Rayleigh quotient (i.e. with the first Dirichlet eigenfunction of $L$).
+Note that it is indeed non-negative: considering $|u|$ instead of $u$ decreases the Rayleigh quotient.
+We see that

 \end{proof}

 Finally, we are ready to outline the

 \textbf{Proof of Theorem \ref{mainThm}.} By the definition of the $\dagger-$rearrangement and the modified torsional rigidity, $T_{\gamma}(K)\geq T_{\gamma}(K;u)=T_{\gamma}(K^{\dagger}),$ where $u$ is taken to be the first Dirichlet eigenfunction of $L$ on $K.$ Next, by Corollary \ref{Lambda-decr}, $\Lambda_{\gamma}(K)\geq \Lambda_{\gamma}(K^{\dagger}).$